doliroj929/avancemos02/CONTRIBUTING.md

-# How to Contribute to Avancemos
+# How to Contribute to Avancemos 2.0

-Thank you for your interest in contributing to the **Avancemos** project.
+Thank you for your interest in contributing to the **Avancemos 2.0** project.
 Below you will find simple instructions on how to participate, even if you have no experience using GitHub or programming.

 ---